bazel-contrib/vscode-bazel/README.md

 bazelbuild/vscode-bazel#367.
 Please share both positive and negative experiences you might have.

+For C++ and Rust, make sure to have `c++filt` / `rustfilt` installed and available through the `$PATH`.
+Otherwise, only mangled, hard-to-decipher function names will be displayed.
+For Java, no additional steps are required.

 ## Contributing

 If you would like to contribute to the Bazel Visual Studio extension, please